Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 Our objective is to select a control policy that maximizes network throughput.
 We build on the max-pressure literature and define $\wit$ as the \emph{weight} of lane $i \in \A$ at time $t$ onto the network based on current queue lengths \citep{tassiulas1992stability}:

 As in \citet{varaiya2013max}, we will later show that maximizing pressure locally, \emph{i.e.} at each intersection, will maximize network throughput.
-Hence, the objective function for the green phase activation program should maximize local pressure, \emph{i.e.} $\sum_{i \in \A_l^n} \wit \yit = \sum_{i \in \A_l^n} \wit \sum_{j \in \A_l^n : (i,j) \in \M_l^n} \yijt$.
-Note that since variables $\yijt$ appear in the objective function, Equation (5) can be linearized using two linear constraints.
-Observe that if the coefficient $\wit$ of $\yijt$ is negative, there is no incentive to service any vehicle on lane $i$ and thus $\yijt = 0$ for all movements $(i,j) \in \M_l^n$.
+Hence, the objective function for the green phase activation program should maximize local pressure, \emph{i.e.} $\sum_{i \in \A_l^n} \wit \yit = \sum_{i \in \A_l^n} \wit \xit \pit$.

 Let $\zgreen$ be the maximal local pressure that can be obtained using the green phase based on the network state $\xt$ at intersection $n \in \N$.
 The proposed mathematical programming formulation for identifying maximal pressure green phases is summarized below in \eqref{mod:green} and hereby referred to as the \green.

+To illustrate the behavior of \green, consider a 4-approach intersection where each lane has 3 movements (left, straight, right).
+All straight and right turns are priority movements whereas left turns are yield movements.
+Assume that all movements from South and North lanes are activated as illustrated in Figure \ref{fig:greenphase}.
+We examine the behavior of the model from the perspective of lane $S_-$.
+Without any loss of generality, we assume that all movements have identical capacity $\usij$, denoted $\bar{s}$ for short.
+For this activation matrix, the conflict set of yield movement $(S_-,W_+)$ is the opposite priority movements: $\C_{S_-W_+} =\{(N_-,S_+),(N_-,W_+)\}$.
+Observe that Constraints \eqref{eq:linyield} for movement $(S_-,W_+)$ collapse to: